- Personal Finance»

 Schedule C - Your small business

-Receipts, canceled checks, invoices, bank statements, log books – these provide proof of income and expenses.
+Receipts, canceled checks, invoices, bank statements, log books, even annotated calendars – these provide proof of income and expenses.
 Be prepared to discuss your method of bookkeeping (Do you record income and expenses as you receive / pay them?
 Do you have an inventory?)
 If your business has been losing money for several years, there will be questions about why you're still doing this and what you're doing to turn a profit in the future.
 There may also be questions about what other sources of income you live on, if this business isn't profitable.
 Don't be embarrassed to mention gifts from family or credit card debt you've run up, but be ready to provide proof.

 Office in home.
 When you do a significant amount of work from home, or use an area exclusively for business storage, you might be able to write off a percentage of your house's expenses on Form 8829.
 Photos of the work area, preferably not showing the TV set or the vacuum cleaner, help to show that you meet the “regular and exclusive” tests.
 Open the closet door before taking the picture, and showing the contents of the filing cabinet may strengthen your claim.

 Subcontract labor.
-If you paid someone as subcontract labor, hopefully you issued 1099-MISC forms if the amount was over $600.
+If you paid someone as subcontract labor, you're required to issue 1099-MISC forms if the amount was over $600.
 For recordkeeping, many businesses issue 1099-MISCs for any amount paid to subs.
 Bring copies of these.
 Employee versus subcontract labor is an important distinction and the auditor may ask questions about how work gets done.

 Auto expenses.
-Mileage expenses have to be recorded somehow, hopefully written in a legible format that shows where you went, when, and the business purpose of the travel, whether handwritten or on a computer.
+Mileage expenses have to be recorded somehow, kept in a legible format that shows where you went, when, and the business purpose of the travel, whether handwritten or on a computer.
 This log is supposed to be kept whether you claimed the standard mileage rates or actual expenses.
 If you claimed actual expenses, you will need receipts too.
 The IRS will consider reconstructions using calendars and receipts showing that you had allowable travel, but may pursue it further to show that the travel was directly related to income or future sales.